 Lobster fishing is underway – use <tc>TrapSaver™</tc> to prevent ghost nets

 Sandnes, October 1, 2025 – Today marks the start of this year's lobster fishing along the entire Norwegian coast.
-Thousands of traps are set in the sea, and both commercial and recreational fishermen look forward to exciting weeks with one of the coast's most traditional fisheries.
+Thousands of pots are set in the sea, and both professional and recreational fishermen look forward to exciting weeks with one of the coast's most traditional fisheries.

-However, while expectations are high, we know that lobster fishing also has a downside: every year, thousands of traps are lost.
-These become ghost traps, which can continue to catch lobsters, crabs, and fish for years without anyone retrieving the catch.
-According to the Institute of Marine Research, Norwegian fishermen lose between 20,000 and 30,000 traps annually.
+But at the same time as expectations are high, we know that lobster fishing also has a downside: every year thousands of pots are lost.
+These become ghost pots, which can continue to trap lobster, crabs, and fish for years without anyone retrieving the catch.
+According to the Institute of Marine Research, Norwegian fishermen lose between 20,000 and 30,000 pots annually.

 To reduce the problem, NorTrap has developed